 Ran Ne'eman- Father of a Student and Entrepreneur

-Ran's son is a 2nd grader at Mordei HaGeta'ot and he spoke to students about Accells, the project he founded by a team of entrepreneurs, about the process of starting a project, the steps he needed to take, and more.
+Ran's son is a 2nd grader at Mordei HaGeta'ot and he told the students about Accells, the project he founded with a team of entrepreneurs, about the process of starting a project, the steps he needed to take, and more.

-The project is a startup that supplies security measures for websites and organizations through cell phones.
-The project aims to replace the username and password used today, and make the identification process more reliable and simpler.
+The start-up provides cell phones security measures to access sites and organizations.
+The project aims to replace the username and password used today and make the identification process more reliable and simpler.

 Here is a short clip from Ran's lecture to 8th graders:

 Gilad and his partner founded a number of projects: an online project to turn information into knowledge, and creating information products with help from experts in several fields.
 In the same area, they created the project, LeHachechim BaPkakim (Get smarter in traffic jams).

 Gilad spoke about how he came up with his project (from a personal need), working with a business partner, ways for collaborations and his goals for the future.

 Here is a short clip from Gilad Polak's lecture:

 Click to read about events on other GEWs: